ameenkb/project/README.md

 - **COMPLETED MODEL**

-  After a print time of , the the printed model is taken from the printer plte giving time to cool.
+  After a print time of 18 minutes, the the printed model is taken from the printer plte giving time to cool.

   <img src="https://ameenkb.github.io/Images/DLS Complete 1.jpg" height="468" width="832">